Mossad Chief David Barnea is ex-commando with extensive field experience, played key role in advancing hawkish line against Israel’s enemies.

 Tough on terror

-Security sources told Walla! that D. played an integral role in advancing Yossi Cohen’s aggressive approach toward Israel’s enemies.
-The Mossad chief is a strong supporter of the hawkish line adopted against Iran.
+Security sources told Walla! that Barnea played an integral role in advancing Yossi Cohen’s aggressive approach toward Israel’s enemies.
+The former Mossad chief was a strong supporter of the hawkish line adopted against Iran.

 Barnea closely worked with Cohen throughout their career and is seen as the Mossad chief’s protégé.
 He is expected to follow in Cohen’s footsteps and continue to promote hard-hitting operations behind enemy lines.